tensorflow/recommenders-addons/README.md

 Check [nvidia-support-matrix](https://docs.nvidia.com/deeplearning/cudnn/support-matrix/index.html) for more details.

 **NOTICE**

-- The release packages have strict version binding relationship with TensorFlow.
+- The release packages have a strict version binding relationship with TensorFlow.
 - Due to the significant changes in the Tensorflow API, we can only ensure version 0.2.0 compatibility with TF1.15.2 on CPU & GPU, but **there are no official releases**, you can only get it through compiling by the following:
 ```shell